jbakse/site_builder/content/parameters/index.md

 ### Challenging Challenges
 1. Globals as Interface: Make the code draw boxes of two randomly-chosen sizes: large and small.
 2. Add parameters to control the small size, large size, and percentage chance of drawing large or small.
 3. HTML Interfaces: Instead of drawing the square, draw a "target".
-The target should be made up of evenly spaced concentric circles.
+The target should be made up of evenly-spaced concentric circles.
 Draw enough circles to reach the parameterized size.
 {continue}